CrunchyData/postgres-operator/internal/pgbackrest/config.md

 `log-path`: The log path provides a location for pgBackRest to store log files.

+`log-level-file`: Level for file logging.
+Set to 'off' when the repo host has no volume.

 `repo-path`: Path where backups and archive are stored.
              The repository is where pgBackRest stores backups and archives WAL segments.